University of Western Ontario: Housing and student facilities

 The main campus of The University of Western Ontario offers student housing, with nine student residences housing either first-year students or upper-year students.
-In September 2015, 23.49 percent of the undergraduate population lived on campus, including 78.69 percent of all first-year students.
+In September 2015, 23.49 per cent of the undergraduate population lived on campus, including 78.69 per cent of all first-year students.
 Each residence operates their own Residences' Council, governed by their own constitutions.
 Student residence building are split between traditional-styled residences, suite-styled residences, and hybrid-style residences that incorporate elements of traditional and suite-styled residences.

 Traditional-styled residences include Delaware Hall, Medway-Sydenham Hall, and Saugeen-Maitland Hall.
-Suite-styled residences include Alumni House, Elgin Hall, Essex Hall, and London Hall.
-Hybrid-styled residences include Perth Hall and Ontario Hall.
-Alumni House and London Hall are reserved strictly for upper-year students.
+Suite-styled residences include Alumni House, Elgin Hall, Essex Hall, London Hall and Lambton Hall.
+Hybrid-styled residences include Perth Hall, Ontario Hall, Bayfield Hall and Clare Hall.
+Alumni House, London Hall, Bayfield Hall and Lambton Hall were reserved strictly for upper-year students when built but later turned into residences for first year students due to demand.
 The largest residential building at the university is Saugeen–Maitland Hall, which houses 1,252 first-year students.

 Saugeen-Maitland Hall is the largest student residence operated by the university.

 The University Community Centre acts as Western's student activity centre, and is the university's centre of student governance and student directed social, cultural, entertainment and recreational activities.
 The University Community Centre contains the offices the University Students' Council.
-The graduate student union, the Society of Graduate Students is located in the Middlesex College building.
+The graduate student union, the Society of Graduate Students, is located in the Middlesex College building.